HillaryDanan/abstraction-intelligence/README.md

 1. **Abstraction as Primitive**: Abstraction is not one cognitive operation among many — it is the operation from which others derive.
 1. **Compositionality as the Distinguishing Feature**: Abstraction differs from compression because abstractions compose — they combine to form new abstractions, enabling self-augmenting representational capacity.
 Compression reduces; abstraction grows.
+1. **Abstraction as Central Transformation**: Abstraction is the specific operation of converting attended information into manipulable, composable symbols.
+It is distinct from input operations (perception, attention) and downstream operations (memory, learning, reasoning, decision-making, action).
+Abstraction creates the representational currency that other cognitive operations trade in — constrained enough to be falsifiable, central enough to be foundational.
 1. **Self-Referential Dynamics**: Abstraction capacity follows growth patterns where the rate of new abstraction formation depends on existing abstractions (mathematically characterized by *e*).
 This dynamic emerges *because* abstraction is compositional — each abstraction expands the space of possible future abstractions.
 1. **Developmental Spectrum**: Abstraction capacity is not binary but develops through qualitatively distinct stages — pattern extraction, symbol formation, recursive composition, and self-referential abstraction — each enabling operations impossible at prior stages.
 1. **Disembodied Abstraction**: Systems lacking embodiment can achieve substantial capacity at early abstraction stages while showing systematic limitations at later stages, particularly self-referential abstraction.
 Current LLMs exhibit this profile.